Laser Resurfacing in Kelowna

 The facial plastic surgeon often uses the minimum laser intensity possible.
 The low intensity requires many treatments.
-However, the low intensity also preserves as much of the healthy tissue as possible.
+However, the low intensity also preserves as much healthy tissue as possible.
 This produces an aesthetically pleasing result.
-Many of these laser surgeries are performed as outpatient treatments in hospitals or offices.
+Many of these laser surgeries are outpatient treatments in hospitals or offices.

-Depending on the procedure performed Dr. C. Bakala may use local anesthetics to numb the treatment area before the procedure.
+Depending on the procedure, Dr. C. Bakala may use local anesthetics to numb the treatment area before the procedure.
 Because safety is a major component of laser use, Dr. C. Bakala will describe safety precautions before the surgery.
 This will include the patient following all pre-operative and post-operative information closely.
-If a patient is having Laser Resurfacing or a Micro laser Peel they should expect to take time off of work for recovery.
+If a patient has Laser Resurfacing or a Microlaser Peel, they should expect to take time off work for recovery.

-After the surgery, you will probably experience some swelling and skin redness for several days (depending on the procedure and laser used).
+After the surgery, you may experience swelling and skin redness for several days (depending on the procedure and laser used).
 Antibiotic ointments may be used during the healing process.
-It is important for the patient to follow all the post–operative directions of the surgeon, particularly in using sunblock and avoiding sun exposure. *
+The patient needs to follow all the post–operative directions of the surgeon, particularly in using sunblock and avoiding sun exposure. *